deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17250/index.md

 ![](figures/figures_16_1.png)

-> 🔼 The figure shows the correlation between the performance of Large Multimodal Models (LMMs) on culture-agnostic and culture-specific subsets of a Japanese benchmark.
+> 🔼 The figure shows a breakdown of the JMMMU dataset, illustrating the number of questions and images in its culture-agnostic and culture-specific subsets.
 > <details>
 > <summary>read the caption</summary>
-> Figure 3: Score correlation between subsets.
-While proprietary models (■) perform the best on both subsets, Japanese LMMs (★) perform remarkably high on CS subset compared to models that perform similarly on CA subset.
+> Figure 1: Overview of the JMMMU dataset.
+JMMMU includes 720 culture-agnostic (translation-based) questions and 600 culture-specific (newly created) questions, totaling 1,320 questions, thus expanding the existing culture-aware Japanese benchmark (Inoue et al., 2024b) by over 10 times.
+JMMMU serves as a diagnostic tool for assessing both Japanese cultural understanding and culture-agnostic language understanding capability.
 > </details>

 ![](figures/figures_16_2.png)

-> 🔼 The figure shows an overview of the JMMMU dataset, which includes culture-agnostic and culture-specific questions and images to evaluate large multimodal models on Japanese cultural understanding and language capabilities.
+> 🔼 The figure shows an overview of the JMMMU dataset, detailing its composition of culture-agnostic and culture-specific questions and the overall number of questions and images.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: Overview of the JMMMU dataset.
 JMMMU includes 720 culture-agnostic (translation-based) questions and 600 culture-specific (newly created) questions, totaling 1,320 questions, thus expanding the existing culture-aware Japanese benchmark (Inoue et al., 2024b) by over 10 times.
 JMMMU serves as a diagnostic tool for assessing both Japanese cultural understanding and culture-agnostic language understanding capability.